the1lab/1lab/src/Homotopy/HSpace.lagda.md

     p                            ∎
 ```

-Moreover, this new operation satisfies an 'interchange' law, in that it
+Moreover, this new operation satisfies an "interchange" law, in that it
 preserves path composition in both variables.
 By an incoherent version
 of the [[Eckmann-Hilton argument]], this means that composition of loops
 in $\Loop A$ is commutative.
 This implies that the only connected